Nikojoel/ChatClient/README.md

 # Android chat client

+### Description
+The intent of this project is to create a chat server running from the IDE according to the requirements of a client.

+### Feature specification

+1. Server startup: open a socket and wait for clients to connect.

+2. After the client has been connected the server greets him with a message and asks user to input a unique username.
+If username is not unique server will request the user to input another username.
+* After receiving a valid user name server will create a user object.
+* The user object will also keep track of how many messages the user have sent.
+* The new user joining will be broadcasted to all users.

+3. User can start chatting and messages will be broadcasted to everyone

+4. Server will keep a list of top-5 most active chatters currently online and is able to show it to a user upon request.

+### Deployment

 1. Clone both the client and the server or download the zips
 * `git clone https://github.com/Nikojoel/ChatServer.git`
 * `git clone https://github.com/Nikojoel/ChatClient.git`